For Those Of You Who Have No Street Fighting Savvy

 The project took a while to get off the ground because of scheduling.
 Paladin was quite busy.
 However, we settled on December 2008.
 I rounded up my crew and we waited anxiously for the day that we would fly to Boulder, Colorado and make Reality Streetfighting Video Instructional history.

 I talk about always being prepared on the street.
 I talk about the enemy not giving a damn about how old you are, what kind of condition you are in, what sex you are, etc. I talk about having to rise to the occasion no matter what.
 And rising to the occasion to film this video series is exactly what I had to do.
 For in July 2008 I broke my hip.
 I did not tell Paladin Press.
 I continued to deal with my injury and wait for that plane trip from Chicago.

 In November 2008, about a month before the shoot, I suffered another set of horrendous injuries.
 I ruptured my bicep tendon, tore my rotator cuff, tore my labrum, and broke my collarbone.
 Three days later, my dearest friend dies.
 Guess what?
 I went through with the video even though I was in great pain emotionally and physically, because like I told Dave from the very beginning, I walked the walk.

 I showed on this video series that real fighting is as mental as it is physical.
 This, along with the Lost Art of Hooking, are my crowning achievements as far as video instructional education goes.
-I will stack the Snap, No Tap DVD series against any video series in the world.
+I will stack the Snap, No Tap mp4 series against any video series in the world.

-This series comprises 7 Volumes on 12 DVDs that last an astonishing 16 HOURS.
+This series comprises 7 Volumes on 12 mp4s that last an astonishing 16 HOURS.
 There’s simply NO possible way I can convey all the material I cover on this web page.
 But I am here to give you SOME examples.
 Believe me, there is an amazing amount of material.

 - Penetration Step